Kong/aws-marketplace/Kuma/Kuma.md

 # Kuma Service Mesh

 This CloudFormation template based offer is meant for pre-production and production environments where customers want to leverage Kuma Service Mesh capabilities, running on an EKS Cluster.
-Launch Kong for Kubernetes Enterprise in a new EKS Cluster or to an existing one.
+Launch Kuma in a new EKS Cluster or to an existing one.

 #  Installation Process